 responsible for an action, there may be several Rs.

-the yes/no and power to veto an activity or decision providing it does not impact the outcome.
-Only one “A” can be assigned to an activity or decision as you can't have 2 people driving the bus.
+the yes/no and power to veto an activity or decision providing the Sponsor is in agreement.
+Only one “A” can be assigned to an activity or task as you can't have 2 people driving the bus.

 • Support “Supportive role” The individual or individuals who may be called on from time to time to support the "R" when when workloads are high or support is needed.

 • Consulted “In the Loop” The individual or individuals who need to be consulted prior to a task